pwoolcoc/wren-sys/src/wren/doc/site/getting-started.markdown

     $ make
     $ ./wren

-For Mac users, there is also an XCode project in the repo that you can use to hack on Wren.
-That's what I develop in.
-It builds fine from there but *may* not have the exact same build settings.
-The Makefile is the canonical way to compile it.
+Binaries for other configurations are built to `bin/`.
+Static and shared libraries for embedding Wren get built in `lib/`.

-For our Windows bretheren, there's still a little work to be done.
-Ideally, the repo would include a Visual Studio solution for building Wren.
-I don't have a Windows machine, but if you do, I would be delighted to take a patch for this.
+For Mac users, there is also an XCode project under `project/xcode`.
+For Windows brethren, `project/msvc2013` contains a Visual Studio solution.
+Note that these may not have the exact same build settings as the makefile.
+The makefile is the "official" way to compile Wren.

 ## Interactive mode